granularag/pyspatial/README.md

 * In ogr, when you get the centroid of a geometry (e.g. cent = my_geometry.Centroid()), cent does not inherit the spatial reference.
 It needs to be reassigned using cent.AssignSpatialReference(my_geometry.GetSpatialReference())
 * VectorLayer object does not support a Float64Index
+* If you encouter:
+  * "TypeError: object of type 'Geometry' has no len()", most likely you have duplicate values in your index.
+Make sure your index is unique.

 # Contributors